 Serums to Try

-Origins makes a great anti-aging serum that helps reduce the appearance of fine lines and wrinkles.
-It's on the pricier side, but the small bottle lasts a long time and will keep your skin well hydrated, along with providing anti-aging benefits.
+This Origins serum helps reduce the appearance of fine lines and wrinkles.
+It's on the pricier side, but a bottle lasts a long time and will keep your skin well hydrated, along with providing the anti-aging benefits it's lauded for.

 There are also a variety of acne preventative serums on the market today.
-We recommend checking out the Mario Badescu Anti-Acne Serum.
-This serum is a salicylic acid based gel that you apply directly to any acne-prone areas of your face to clear up existing pimples and prevent new ones from forming.
+We recommend checking out the Mario Badescu Anti-Acne Serum ($20).
+This serum is a salicylic acid-based gel that you apply directly to any acne-prone areas of your face to clear up existing pimples and prevent new ones from forming.

 Moisturizers to Try

 A moisturizer has larger molecules than a serum.
 This means that a moisturizer won't penetrate the skin as deeply, or as quickly, as a serum will.
 This is a double-edged sword: if you're looking for strong effects you should be relying on your serum, but if you're looking for continuous hydration, that's your moisturizer's job.

-If you're looking for a daily moisturizer, we recommend checking out Ahava Essential Day Lotion.
-It's made for all skin types and provides all-day hydration to your skin plus SPF 15 to protect your skin from the sun's harmful rays.
+If you're looking for a daily moisturizer, we recommend checking out Supergoop's Superscreen Daily Moisturizer ($38).
+It's been formulated for all skin types, and provides all-day hydration to your skin along with SPF 40, which is necessary to protect your skin from the sun's harmful rays.

-Check out Juice Beauty's Stem Cellular Anti-Wrinkle Moisturizer if you are looking to reduce the appearance of fine lines and wrinkles while getting your skin to ideal moisture levels.
-This moisturizer has been around for a while and it's a fan-favorite because it's made with antioxidant-rich ingredients and is ideal for all skin types.
+Check out Juice Beauty's Stem Cellular Anti-Wrinkle Moisturizer ($70) if you are looking to reduce the appearance of fine lines and wrinkles while getting your skin to ideal moisture levels.
+This moisturizer has been around for a while and it's a fan-favorite because it's made with antioxidant-rich ingredients and ideal for all skin types.

 If you have a problem with your skin that you'd like to improve, such as dark spots or early signs of skin aging, adding a serum to your daily skin care routine can help improve the appearance of your skin.
-Also, if your skin is very oily, a serum can give you enough hydration that you won't even need a moisturizer.
+And if your skin is super oily, a serum can give you enough hydration that you won't even need a moisturizer.
 However, for those suffering from dry skin, the right serum and moisturizer combo can make all the difference.